joebeut/stripe-demo/README.md

 - Storing customer information in DB
 - Adding a view for more information on an item before adding it to the cart
 - Sending order confirmation view email (AWS SES) or text (Twilio)

+Current state of app processes the payment via the Stripe Payment Intent API.